tylerlaberge/Jasper/README.md

 ## Steps in detail

-### Context
+### Passing data between steps

-The context variable is passed into your steps by Jasper.
+A context object is passed into each of your steps automatically by Jasper.
 It is a way of communicating and passing data between your steps.
 It supports simple getting and setting attribute operations using the '.' notation.

 ```python
 from jasper import step